gardener/gardener/docs/proposals/31-inplace-node-update.md

 #### InplaceUpdate strategy

-1. On shoot spec change for Kubernetes/Machine image version, `machine-controller-manager` will label all the nodes with `candidate-for-update` label.
-This label can be used to identify nodes that will be selected for updates in the future.
+1. On a shoot spec change for a worker pool, `machine-controller-manager` will label all nodes of the changed worker pool with the `candidate-for-update` label.
+This label is used to identify nodes that require an update.
-2. `machine-controller-manager` will add the necessary annotation to the nodes to prevent it from being scaled down by [`cluster-autoscaler`](https://github.com/gardener/autoscaler/tree/machine-controller-manager-provider/cluster-autoscaler) during the update process.
+2. `machine-controller-manager` will add the necessary annotation to the nodes to prevent them from being scaled down by [`cluster-autoscaler`](https://github.com/gardener/autoscaler/tree/machine-controller-manager-provider/cluster-autoscaler) during the update process.
-3. `machine-controller-manager` will select the nodes based on the configured `maxUnavailable` and label them with `selected-for-update`.
-This label can be used to identify nodes that are currently undergoing an update.
+3. `machine-controller-manager` will select as many nodes as are permitted by the `maxUnavailable` setting for the worker pool and label it/them with `selected-for-update`.
+This label can be used to identify nodes that are about to or are currently undergoing an update.
-4. `machine-controller-manager` will cordon and drain the node and label it with `ready-for-update` label.
+4. `machine-controller-manager` will cordon and drain the node/nodes and label it/them with the `ready-for-update` label once the drain has completed.
-5. `gardener-node-agent` will detect the `ready-for-update` label and perform the update on the node.
-And it will wait for the update to complete within the specified timeout.
+5. `gardener-node-agent` will detect the `ready-for-update` label and perform the update on the machine.
+It will wait for the update to complete (with a specified timeout).
-6. Once the Kubernetes/Machine image version is updated, the node will be labeled by the `gardener-node-agent` with `update-successful` label.
+6. Once the machine has been updated, the node will be labeled by the `gardener-node-agent` with the `update-successful` label.
-7. `machine-controller-manager` will `uncordon` the node, and remove all the added labels.
-The node is then ready to schedule the workloads.
+7. `machine-controller-manager` will `uncordon` any node with the `update-successful` label and remove this and all other update-related labels.
+When the node becomes `Ready`, it can host again workload.

 ![InplaceUpdate](assets/inplace-update.png "InPlace Update Strategy")

 #### InplaceUpdateOnLabel strategy

-1. On shoot spec change, nodes will be labeled with `candidate-for-update`.
+1. On a shoot spec change for a worker pool, `machine-controller-manager` will label all nodes of the changed worker pool with the `candidate-for-update` label.
+This label is used to identify nodes that require an update.
 2. `machine-controller-manager` will add the necessary annotation to the nodes to prevent it from being scaled down by `cluster-autoscaler` during the update process.
 3. `machine-controller-manager` will wait for the `selected-for-update` label on the node.
 The orchestration of the update is solely the responsibility of the user.
-They are free to select the nodes to be updated at will.
+The user is free to select the nodes to be updated at will.
 4. Once the `selected-for-update` label is added by the user on the node, steps 4-7 of the `Inplace` strategy will performed.

 ![InplaceUpdateOnLabel](assets/inplace-update-onlabel.png "InPlace Update OnLabel Strategy")